fzi-forschungszentrum-informatik/ros_communication_devcontainer/README.md

 - **Minimal Dependencies**: Only Docker is needed to get started, simplifying the setup process.
 - **Isolation**: Operates in a separate Docker container, ensuring minimal impact on existing ROS setups.
 - **Centralized Configuration Management**: All configurations are stored and managed in this repository.
-- **Cross-ROS Support**: Compatible with both ROS1 Noetic and ROS2.
-- **Advanced Compression**: Built-in compression capabilities for efficient data transfer.
+- **Compression**: Built-in compression capabilities for efficient data transfer.
 - **QoS Configuration**: Flexible Quality of Service settings for optimized communication.

 </details>